samgabrail/sysdig-anthos/README.md

 # Sysdig Demo on Anthos

-This will automatically build using jenkins on push to github
+This will automatically build using jenkins on push to github.
+We needed to disable SSL verification at the Github side because Jenkins is using a self-assigned certificate.

 Demo of CI/CD workflow with sysdig scanning
 Follow these instructions to install the Sysdig Secure plugin: